x1a0zu1/uefi_persistence_chain/README.txt

 ransomware:
 ----------------
-RAMIEL currently loads a simple < 25kb uefi ransomware, which is kind of pointless since ransomware doesnt need persistence but oh well. the ransomware itself is nothing remarkable, it is meant to be small so as to fit in a single nvram variable and- uses diskio to avoid the bloat of specific filesystem drivers, making it entirely OS agnostic. it will eventually use AES-NI- for faster encryption but im too lazy to wrangle with openssl currently.
+RAMIEL currently loads a simple < 25kb uefi ransomware, which is kind of pointless since ransomware doesnt need persistence but oh well. the ransomware itself is nothing remarkable, it is meant to be small in order to fit in a single nvram variable and- uses diskio to avoid the overhead of filesystem specific drivers, making it entirely OS agnostic. it will eventually use AES-NI- for faster encryption but currently i am too lazy to wrangle with openssl currently.

-the ransomware will display a fake firmware update message warning victims not to reboot to maximize damage done. as there are no AVs to worry about, the ransomware might actually be quite effective.
+the ransomware displays a fake firmware update message warning victims not to reboot to maximize damage done. as there are no AVs to worry about, the ransomware may be quite effective.

 todo:
 ----------------
-this project is a WORK IN PROGRESS and has not been tested on bare metal as of yet. i intend to implement an OVA-based infection method as well as a simple packer to get binary sizes as small as possible. i may also implement the ability to break a large binary into chunks to bypass the max NVRAM variable size limit.
+this project is a WORK IN PROGRESS and has not been tested on bare metal as of yet. i intend to implement an OVA based infection method as well as a simple packer to get binary sizes as small as possible. i may also implement the ability to break a large binary into chunks to bypass the max NVRAM variable size limit.